 Today more and more modern business quarters appear in Paris city borders, making it not only a cultural capital, but also one of the leading economic centres in the world.

-The town of Karlovy Vary is situated about 120 km from Prague in the western part of the Czech Republic where the rivers Teplá and Ohře (Eger) merge.
+The town of Carlsbad (or Karlovy Vary) is situated about 120 km from Prague in the western part of the Czech Republic where the rivers Teplá and Ohře (Eger) merge.
 This city is a world known health resort hosting the best spas in the world.

 This town was founded by Charles IV in the XIV century.
 According to the legend, the emperor built the city after an accidental discovery of thermal springs.
 From the XVI century, this spa center was honoured with visits of many noble families and wealthy citizens.
 Due to a great number of natural disasters, only a few buildings have survived from those times.
 The golden Age of Karlovy Vary was in the XVIII and XIX centuries, and many local landmarks were built during that period.

 Many tourists come to visit cultural and sporting events that the city hosts throughout the year.
-One of the most popular social events is the Karlovy Vary International Film Festival which attracts professionals and Hollywood stars as well as amateurs and movie fans.
-Furthermore, Karlovy Vary often hosts filming crews that shoot their best scenes on the city streets.
+One of the most popular social events is the Carlsbad International Film Festival which attracts professionals and Hollywood stars as well as amateurs and movie fans.
+Furthermore, Carlsbad often hosts filming crews that shoot their best scenes on the city streets.
 Casino Royal, one of the James Bond movies, is a striking example.

-On top of everything some of Karlovy Vary landmarks have gained international reputation and recognition: such as Becherovka, Moser and Thun.
+On top of everything some of Carlsbad’s landmarks have gained international reputation and recognition: such as Becherovka, Moser and Thun.